TodePond/TodePondDotCom/wikiblogarden/art/never-stop-writing/part-two/readme.md

 ## Part one

-This is very frustrating because it leaves me with lots of unanswered questions and unfinished efforts.
+This is very frustrating because it leaves me with lots of unanswered questions and unfinished thoughts.
 Let's look at some abandoned blog post series:

 - [The bite](https://www.todepond.com/wikiblogarden/research/bite/)
 - [Repetition](https://www.todepond.com/wikiblogarden/repetition/)